wishzx/ai-agent-wallet-assistant/README.md

 ### Note

 I couldn't run Ollama locally inside Docker on a Mac because Docker Desktop doesn't support GPU on Mac.
 For more information, see [Ollama Blog](https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image).
-Instead, I'm using OpenAI.
-Here's my OpenAI key you can freely use for this (this repo is private):

 ### Example Run